cmsc22000-project-2018/fulltext/README.md

-# Program Description
+# Product Documentation

-Goal: Implement a full-text search tool for text files with interactive user navigation of the file.
+FTSH is full-text search tool with Redis support for text files.
+It supports interactive and batch mode, with syntax highlighting, user navigation, and an efficient search algorithm.

-# Operation Modes:
+Operation Modes:

-Interactive Mode: User must be able to open a text file, specify word(s) to be searched, and interactively navigate the file by skipping from matched word to next/previous matched word.
+Interactive Mode:
+- Use -i flag to start interactive mode.
+- Specify the textfile path in command line while starting the program:
+  `./ftsh -i PATH/FILE`
+- Run `find word1 word2 ... wordN` to start looking for words.
+- Iterate through found words in text with `next` and `prev`

+Batch Mode:
+-

-Batch Mode: Program must take a text file plus word(s) to be searched via command line arguments and produce the amount of occurences of the provided word(s) to either standard output or to a new file.
+Program must take a text file plus word(s) to be searched via command line arguments and produce the amount of occurences of the provided word(s) to either standard output or to a new file.
 It must also find all lines containing the specified word(s) and return those lines plus a configurable amount of lines before or after the found lines with the specified word(s).

 We will be implementing the full-text search feature using a prefix trie by implementing the Aho-Corasick algorithm.
 The search pattern will be implemented with regular expression (regex).